-3.8.1.
-TLG shall maintain accurate financial records pertaining to its management and operation of the Academy, together with all Academy financial records prepared by TLG and retain all such records for a period of five (5 years (or longer if required by the Code or other applicable laws, rules and regulations) from the close of the fiscal School Year to which such books, accounts and records relate.
-All financial records retained by TLG pertaining to the Academy will be available to the Academy, the University and the MDE for inspection and copying promptly following a written request, to the extent practicable.

-3.8.2.
-TLG shall maintain accurate student records pertaining to the students enrolled at the Academy as is required and in the manner provided by the Contract, the Code and applicable laws, rules and regulations and retain such records permanently on behalf of the Academy or until this Agreement or its' successor (if any), is terminated, at which time such records will be transferred to the Academy and become the sole responsibility of the Academy Board.
-TLG and the Academy will maintain the confidentiality of personnel, student and other records as required by applicable laws, rules and regulations, and the Contract.

-3.8.3.
-The Academy shall be entitled at any time upon reasonable written notice to TLG to audit the books and records of TLG pertaining to its operation of the Academy pursuant to this Agreement (including, without limitation, the financial records relating thereto), provided that any such audit shall be at the sole expense of the Academy
+- 3.8.1.
+TLG will maintain accurate financial records pertaining to its operation of Academy for Business and Technology, together with all Academy for Business and Technology financial records prepared by TLG and retain all such records for a period of five (5 years (or longer if required by the Code or other applicable laws and regulations) from the close of the School Year to which such books, accounts and records relate.
+All financial records retained by TLG pertaining to Academy for Business and Technology will be available to Academy for Business and Technology, the Authorizer or the Michigan Department of Education for inspection and copying promptly following a written request to the extent practicable. - 3.8.2.
+TLG will maintain accurate student records pertaining to the students enrolled at the Academy as is required and in the manner provided by the Public School Academy Contract, the Code and applicable laws and regulations and retain such records permanently on behalf of Academy for Business and Technology or until this Agreement or its successor (if any) is terminated, at which time such records will be transferred to the Academy for Business and Technology and become the sole responsibility of the Board.
+TLG and Academy for Business and Technology will maintain the proper confidentiality of personnel, students and other records as required by law and the Public School Academy Contract. - 3.8.3.
+Academy for Business and Technology shall be entitled at any time upon reasonable written notice to TLG to audit the books and records of TLG pertaining to its operation of the Academy pursuant to this Agreement (including, without limitation, the financial records relating thereto), provided that any such audit shall be at the sole expense of Academy for Business and Technology - 3.8.4.

-3.8.4.
-Financial Records of the Academy.
 TLG shall provide the Academy Board monthly financial statements that (at a minimum) include a balance sheet, and an object-level detailed statement of revenues, expenditures, and changes in fund balance that includes a comparison of budget-to-actual information and an explanation of variances.
 All finance and other records of TLG related to the Academy will be made available to the Academy and the Academy's independent auditor.
 See ESP Policies (C) (4) and (C)(8).